sasedlock/studious-mvc-movie/README.md

 # README #

 The purpose of this repository is to show what steps can be taken, after standing up a sample "Hello, World!" app, to implement established practices and design principles.

+Additional documentation/discussion can be found on this repository's [Wiki page](https://bitbucket.org/ssedlock/mvc-movie-refactor/wiki/)

 ### Who is this repository for? ###